pact-foundation/pact_broker/README.md

 ### To have a play around on your local machine

+#### Using Docker Compose

+Download a copy of the [example Docker Compose file](https://github.com/pact-foundation/pact-broker-docker/blob/master/docker-compose.yml) from the Pact Broker Docker repository and run:

+`docker compose up`

+Then open a browser at [http://localhost:9292](http://localhost:9292).

+#### Using Ruby

-* Install Ruby and Bundler (check the automated tests to find the most recent version of Ruby and Bundler that are supported)
+* Install Ruby 2.7 and Bundler (check the automated tests to find the most recent version of Ruby and Bundler that are supported)
     * Windows users: get a Rails/Ruby installer from [RailsInstaller](http://railsinstaller.org/) and run it
     * unix users just use your package manager
 * Run `git clone git@github.com:pact-foundation/pact_broker.git && cd pact_broker/example`